 In the context of low-volume spills, and given condensates' evaporation rate, one of the most appropriate solutions is to let the condensate spread and evaporate naturally.
-The definition of these small volumes, in the order of a few m3, is a function in particular of the endangered area, national regulations, the possibility of deviations and the potential environmental and socioeconomic consequences.
+The definition of these small volumes, in the order of a few m, is a function in particular of the endangered area, national regulations, the possibility of deviations and the potential environmental and socioeconomic consequences.

 For medium to major pollution, the lightest condensates, which demonstrate an evaporation of more than 70%, close to petrol and kerosene, have a low persistence, while the risk for workers is high.
-The "do nothing, let it
+The "do nothing, let it be" option is therefore also recommended in this case.
+For lower evaporation rates, the intervention strategies described above are possible, with recovery being prioritised.